kindelia-archive/Kindelia/README.md

 Bob would write this script, sign it, serialize and send to miners.
 Miners would be incentived include it in a block, in order to collect fees.
-Once mined, this transaction would call Bob's bond, which would check the signature and call the CatCoin bond, which would bond would update the balance map to send 50000 cat tokens to Alice, and 100 cat tokens to the block miner.
+Once mined, this transaction would call Bob's bond, which would check the signature and call the CatCoin bond, which would update the balance map to send 50000 cat tokens to Alice, and 100 cat tokens to the block miner.

 How is it so small?